coryhouse/shell/README.md

 ## TODO

+- [ ] Add account selector and show that different links displays for different accounts
+- [ ] Support running the remote without the shell displaying, but still pass the shell's props to the remote
+- [ ] Confirm passing a new prop doesn't break existing remotes
 - [ ] Extract lazy from config so it's just data and fetch before build
 - [ ] Convert webpack to TypeScript
 - [ ] Read remote config in webpack config